 - Businesses that are environmentally friendly tend to have better productivity, good employee morale, an attractive corporate image and low operational costs.
 BREEAM ratings make it possible for businesses to understand just how environmentally friendly they are and to put in measures to improve energy efficiency if necessary.
 A high BREEAM rating makes a commercial building more attractive to buyers.
 Many business owners in the UK are starting to recognise the need for BREEAM certification and using a BREEAM assessor.

-- BREEAM standards help to maintain good indoor air quality, sufficient lighting, and thermal comfort.
-These factors not only help to maintain the comfort and morale of employees.
-They also promote good health.
+- BREEAM standards help to maintain good indoor air quality, sufficient lighting and thermal comfort.
+These factors not only help to maintain the comfort and morale of employees but also promote good health.

-- Landlords use BREEAM rating as a way to reduce costs of operation and refurbishment.
+- Landlords use BREEAM assessment ratings as a way to reduce costs of operation and refurbishment.
 BREEAM rated buildings are energy efficient because they adopt efficient lighting, efficient equipment, efficient heating and low water consumption.
 Tenants are likely to pay higher costs for buildings with high BREEAM assessor rating.